gtaha23/MasterOS/README.md

 - Some minor updates added (exit to FAQs)
 - Deleted the unused libraries (bloatware)

+# Spoilers
+- We will try to add read/write functions to the VFS
+- In further updates lab0 will be finished!

 # Screenshots

 The O.S with yellow text used with color2 command displaying the good ol' oldfetch